microsoft/Windows-iotcore-samples/Samples/EdgeModules/SerialIOPorts/CS/README.md

 This document will walk you through creating a module for Azure IoT Edge on Windows 10 IoT Enterprise which accesses a USB Serial device.

-## STATUS: Substantially Completed

-This sample is pretty much ready to go.
-Just need to update to 1.0.5, test again, double check the formatting, and it can be published.

 ## API Surface

 This sample uses standard .NET Core System.IO.Ports APIs to access the serial devices.